 If you’re obviously not doing well, of course, alternative treatment options need to be explored.

-“If the MRI is active, the patient should be treated more aggressively, no matter how they feel.
-Just like cancer, which is treated aggressively to prevent it from spreading, MS can be a very bad disease, and aggressive treatment prevents further deterioration.
-Often patients are told they have a mild form of the disease and they can watch and wait, but the earlier MS is treated, the better patients do.”
+“If the MRI is active, the patient should be treated more aggressively, no matter how they feel,” she says.
+“Just like cancer, which is treated aggressively to prevent it from spreading, MS can be a very bad disease and aggressive treatment prevents further deterioration.
+Often patients are told they have a mild form of the disease and they can watch and wait; but the earlier MS is treated, the better patients do.”

 Bowel problems are not uncommon and can be managed with diet and fluid changes, suppositories, or medications.
 Burning or painful sensations may respond to a variety of medications including amitriptyline (Elavil) and gabapentin (Neurontin).
 Cognitive and speech problems often respond to rehabilitation.
 Aubagio (teriflunomide) can help treat active relapsing-remitting MS (RRMS) that is neither highly active nor rapidly evolving severe RRMS.

-If you’re having problems with eating, dressing, or grooming, occupational therapists can help with coordination and strength and recommend equipment for your home or workplace to help with daily life.
+If you’re having problems with eating, dressing, or grooming, occupational therapists can help with coordination and strength, and recommend equipment for your home or workplace to help with daily life.
 Speech therapy will help those who have problems speaking or swallowing.
 There is even cognitive rehabilitation to improve memory, attention, and problem solving, which may be affected by the loss of myelin in the brain.

 Yes.
 More research is showing the benefits of exercise and other rehabilitation strategies in improving quality of life, safety, and independence in MS patients.
 Exercise contributes to well being and helps with sleep, appetite, and bowel and bladder function.

-Am I Going to Get Worse?
+Am I going to get worse?